pinkpixel-dev/mem0-mcp/README.md

 ## Cloud vs. Local Storage 🔄

 ### Cloud Storage (Mem0 API)
-* **Persistent by default** - Your memories remain available across server restarts
+* **Persistent by default** - Your memories remain available across sessions and server restarts
 * **No local database required** - All data is stored on Mem0's servers
 * **Higher retrieval quality** - Uses Mem0's optimized search algorithms
 * **Additional fields** - Supports `agent_id` and `threshold` parameters
 * **Requires** - A Mem0 API key

 ### Local Storage (OpenAI API)
-* **In-memory by default** - Data is lost on server restart unless configured for persistence
+* **In-memory by default** - Data is stored only in RAM and is **not persistent long-term**.
+While some caching may occur, you should not rely on this for permanent storage.
+* **Data loss risk** - Memory data will be lost on server restart, system reboot, or if the process is terminated
+* **Recommended for** - Development, testing, or temporary use only
+* **For persistent storage** - Use the Cloud Storage option with Mem0 API if you need reliable long-term memory
 * **Uses OpenAI embeddings** - For vector search functionality
 * **Self-contained** - All data stays on your machine
 * **Requires** - An OpenAI API key